Snowflake-Labs/terraform-provider-snowflake/README.md

 # Snowflake Terraform Provider

-> ⚠️ **Incoming holidays**: The whole team will be absent from the 21st of December to the 7th of January.
-Our involvement in GitHub issues during this time will be limited.
-We will look out for the critical issues, though.
-Merry Christmas and a Happy New Year!

 > ⚠️ **Please note**: If you believe you have found a security issue, _please responsibly disclose_ by contacting us at [triage-terraformprovider-dl@snowflake.com](mailto:triage-terraformprovider-dl@snowflake.com).

 > ⚠️ **Disclaimer**: The project is in v1 version, but some features are in preview.
 Such resources and data sources are considered preview features in the provider, regardless of their state in Snowflake.
 We do not guarantee their stability.
 They will be reworked and marked as a stable feature in future releases.
 Breaking changes in these features are expected, even without bumping the major version.
 They are disabled by default.
 To use them, add the relevant feature name to `preview_features_enabled` field in the [provider configuration](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs#schema).
 The list of preview features is available below.
 Please always refer to the [Getting Help](https://github.com/Snowflake-Labs/terraform-provider-snowflake?tab=readme-ov-file#getting-help) section in our Github repo to best determine how to get help for your questions.